CNathanaelC/Cheney-CS260Startup/notes.md

 What I wanted to do with text changing is less with CSS animation than it is with javascript

 Midterm Questions
-Sure, let's dive into each question with detailed explanations and examples where necessary.

 ### 1. What does the link element do?
 The `<link>` element in HTML is used to define a relationship between the current document and an external resource.
 It is most commonly used to link to external stylesheets.